ngdonna2020/Guide/README.md

 - For cube data sources, you canNOT use parameter values to filter dimensions in an MDX calculation.
 # Export
 - Data can be exported to an MS Access DB (Data is the option name ) or Excel.
+- Available image formats when exporting as image:Jpeg, Bmp, Png
 - Export dashboard as image: copy just 1 of the worksheets not the entire dashboard (Right click on the dashboard, choose Copy, then image OR Click on Worksheet in the Menu bar followed by Export, then choose Image)
 - NOT exsist: Using the floating export worksheet option on the Dashboard